Dacia Sandero Stepway review

 Reliability and Safety

-Despite its budget roots, the Sandero Stepway comes with a respectable haul of safety kit, too: all versions get four airbags, ABS, stability control and Isofix child seat mountings.
+Despite its budget roots, the Sandero Stepway comes with a respectable haul of safety kit, too: all versions get four airbags, ABS, stability control, traction control, hill start assist, tyre pressure monitoring and Isofix child seat mountings.

 Like the Sandero hatchback, Dacia supplies the Sandero Stepway with a run-of-the-mill three-year/60,000-mile warranty.
 That’s less than parent company Renault offers with its own models, which have four-year/100,000-mile warranties, but then you have to remember how much cheaper Dacias are.

-And besides, buyers can specify longer warranties when ordering their car in the showroom for an extra cost: a five-year/60,000-mile package will set you back £395, while a seven-year/100,000-mile warranty is available for £850.
+And besides, buyers can specify longer warranties when ordering their car in the showroom for an extra cost, all the way up to seven years of coverage.

 As with many of its competitors, Dacia offers a pre-paid servicing pack that helps customers budget for costs.
-This scheme takes care of mechanical maintenance for two years and 24,000 miles, and is priced at £309.
-There’s also a three-year/36,000-mile option for £559.
+This scheme takes care of mechanical maintenance for three years and 30,000 miles, and is priced at £350.
+There’s also a four-year/40,000-mile option for £650.